 Capener postulates that taekwondo originated following World War 2 as Koreans returning from Japan opened karate studios and began teaching kongsudo or tangsudo.
 After these Korean karate studios were established, an eventual need was identified to “Koreanize” these various martial arts leading to the following:

 Five main dojangs, or schools, were founded in the years between World War II and the Korean War.
-These became known as The Five Major Kwans: Chung Do Kwan, Choson Yun Moo Kwan Kong Soo Do Bu (Jidokwan), Moo Do Kwan, YMCA Kwon Bup Bu (Chang Moo Kwan), and Song Moo Kwan.
 Each of these dojangs were founded by men with formal training in karate in Japan.
+These dojangs became known as The Five Major Kwans:

 Following the Korean War, several sub-kwans, or Annex Kwans, were started.
 Of the nearly 40 kwans that arose in the mid-50’s, the leading kwans were Oh Do Kwan, Kang Duk Won, Han Moo Kwan, and Jung Do Kwan.